Skip to main content

 Biography

-Professor Lei Chen (PhD) is the Chair of International Arbitration and Chinese Law and the Deputy Dean (Strategic Development and Internationalisation) at Durham Law School, Durham University.
-He is a titular member of the International Academy of Comparative Law and an ordinary member of the European Academy of Sciences and Arts.
-Prof Chen has also been a Fellow of the European Law Institute.
-In 2022, he founded the Durham International Dispute Resolution Institute (DIDRI), where he currently serves as Director.
+Professor Lei Chen (PhD) is the Chair of International Arbitration and Chinese Law and the Deputy Dean (Strategic Development and Internationalisation) at Durham Law School.
+He is also a Director of Durham International Dispute Resolution Institute, which he founded in 2022.

 Selected Grants